lukejamesk/iracing-setup-downloader/README.md

 ### Last Used Values

 The CLI automatically remembers the last used Series, Season, Week, and Year values for convenience.
-When you run `p1doks download` without specifying these parameters, it will use the values from your last successful download.
+When you run `iracing-setup-downloader download` without specifying these parameters, it will use the values from your last successful download.

 **Priority order:**